10 Fatal Content Strategy Mistakes Most Businesses Make

-Before you even start creating content you have to ask yourself who you are writing, photographing or filming for.
+Before you even start creating content you have to ask yourself who you are writing, photographing or filming for?

-This may vary for each piece of content but generally a publication or site has preferred audience.
+This may vary for each piece of content but generally a publication or site has a preferred audience.

 I don’t like the common term „target market“ as we don’t shoot people here and don’t solely market to them.

 Imagine being on stage and looking into the audience.
 Imagine the people you want to see down there.
 Are they female or male?
 Are they young and wild?

 Maybe they older and more respectable?
 Do they have to pay an entrance fee or are you playing at free spontaneous open air festival?